openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

         // Explicit instantiation

-As extension functions are top-level functions they can call each other in form which depends on whether static was used while declaring or not.
+*Extension functions* are top-level functions, and can call each other.
+The form of such calls depends on whether static was used while declaring or not.
 This affects the kind of receiver to be used for the call.
-In case of static extension function the name of the type (class or interface) is to be used and non-static extension function will require a variable as receiver.
+A *static extension function* requires the name of the type (class or interface); a *non-static extension function* requires a variable as receiver.

 .. code-block:: typescript
    :linenos: